Frequently Asked Questions

 • Budget amendments are limited to two per award.

-3. Budget or scope of work violations may result in loss of CRC funding eligibility for multiple years.
+• Budget violations may result in loss of CRC funding eligibility for multiple years.
 Penalties will be handled on a case-by-case basis.

 TIME EXTENSIONS:

-1. No cost extensions (limit 1 per award) require the prior approval of the CRC.
+• No cost extensions (limit 1 per award) require the prior approval of a representative of the CRC.

-2. Requests for a time extension, along with justification, should be submitted to the Time Extension and Budget Amendment Submission page at least 30 days prior to the award expiration date
+• Requests for a time extension, along with justification, should be submitted to the Time Extension + Budget Amendment Submission page at least 30 days prior to the award expiration date.
+Requests submitted less than 30 days prior to the end of the award period may be rejected without review.

 PROGRAM-SPECIFIC REQUIREMENTS: Certain CRC programs restrict the uses of funds in various ways; consult the RFP for your specific award program to be sure you understand these particular restrictions.